rust-in-blockchain/rust-in-blockchain/content/newsletters/RiB-Newsletter-#15-Aug-2020.md

 rare non-currency use case for blockchains that makes a lot of sense.
-While we might expect to see more blockchain platforms devoted solely to digital licensing, fluence is actually a complete distributed computing plaftorm, with a unique vision about using license management to generate profit from open source software.
+While we might expect to see more blockchain platforms devoted solely to digital licensing, fluence is actually a complete distributed computing platform, with a unique vision about using license management to generate profit from open source software.